z1nke/SimPL/README.md

-# ocamlcalc
+# SimPL

-A simple calculator in OCaml.
+A simple program language in OCaml.

 WIP...